 *If the relevant bibliography makes the description of the proposed project section longer than five pages, that is permitted.
 The remaining other five sections should be contained to five or fewer double spaced pages and written in language that can be understood by a faculty selection committee that represents a wide range of fields.

 Detailed line-item budget that provides estimated costs for each item.
 Please include relevant categories for each line item (e.g. Essential Materials and Supplies, Photocopies of Required Materials, Travel for Data Collection, Equipment Essential to Research, Payments to Human Participants, Payments for Services Essential to Research, etc.)

-Nominees who plan to use AGGRS funds to compensate human research participants must submit a copy of their IRB application and/or approval letter.
-If the applicant has not yet applied for IRB approval, the budget cannot reflect payments to human research participants.
+Nominees who plan to use AGGRS funds to compensate human research participants are encouraged to submit a copy of their IRB application and/or approval letter.
+If the applicant has not yet applied for IRB approval, the student may still apply for AGGRS funds, but the program is responsible for confirming IRB approval before using disbursed AGGRS funds from the Graduate School to compensate human research participants.

 Letter of Recommendation

 One letter from your advisor that addresses the significance of your project, the relevance of your project to the field of study, your unique/original contribution to the field, an evaluation of your plan of work and timetable, and an explanation of why funding is needed.
 Letters of recommendation may be submitted separately (if preferred) via email attachment to Fellowship Services.
 All letters must be received by the application deadline.
 If more than one recommendation letter is received, only the first letter will be included for the award committee’s review.